May 1, 1976: The TMT Show

 These musicians gathered that evening to present a three-band concert of original music at the Odd Fellows Temple building, located at 1525 10th Avenue in Seattle’s Capitol Hill neighborhood.
 The event was advertised as the TMT Show, an acronymic reference to the trio of participating bands: the Telepaths, the Meyce (pronounced “mice”), and the Tupperwares.

 While still somewhat obscure within mainstream Seattle music history, the TMT Show is now generally considered the first genuine punk rock concert ever held in Seattle — as well as the first concert of any kind in Seattle organized and promoted by the performers themselves.
-Thus, it sowed the seeds of DIY (“do it yourself”) culture in the city and the surrounding region — a culture that would flourish much more fully during the ensuing fifteen years, culminating in the surprise global success of Nirvana in autumn 1991.
+Thus, it sowed the seeds of DIY (“do it yourself”) culture within our city and the surrounding region — a culture that would flourish much more fully during the ensuing fifteen years, culminating in the surprise global success of Nirvana in autumn 1991.

 At the time of the TMT Show, Seattle’s music scene was dominated by cover bands, and thus, bands playing original music were generally shut out of opportunities to play for large, paying audiences.
 The bands on the TMT bill, all frustrated with playing exclusively in basements and living rooms, sought to change that equation.
 In order to bring legitimacy to their efforts, the show was promoted as a benefit concert for the Telepathic Foundation.
 This “foundation” did not in fact exist.
 Neil Hubbard, a Seattle writer, musician, and friend of the bands on the bill who helped organize and promote the event, conceived the “foundation” as a means of convincing local media outlets to publicize the show.